-Wren passed her dad, reading in the living room, and barely heard Gran's soft snores coming out of her bedroom.
-She went straight to her room and closed the door, dropping the bag of presents on her bed, momentarily forgotten because of the soft white bundle in the middle of her pillow.
-Wren scooped him up and flipped open the hutch door.
-Even with the latch undone, she couldn't imagine how he'd gotten out by himself.
+Wren went straight to her room, closed the door and dropped the bag of presents on her bed.
+She scooped up the soft white bundle in the middle of her pillow and flipped open the hutch door.
+Even with the latch undone, she couldn't imagine how the little rabbit had gotten out by himself.

-"There you are, little bunny," she said sweetly, putting it down in the soft hay.
+"That's where you belong," she said sweetly, putting it down in the soft hay.
 She spent long minutes staring at it, and then remembered the presents.

 It’s my birthday after all, she thought to herself.